Box2D 3.1.0

 b2Shape_SetDensity(myShapeId, 5.0f);

-Set the mass density of a shape, typically in kg/m^2.
+Set the mass density of a shape, usually in kg/m^2.

 Friction